In order to protect yourself from the bad guys, know what to watch out for.

 The (fake) tax man: Identity thieves targeted consumers with bogus emails, claiming a W-2 form was not submitted and provided a link to a site for you to input your information.
 Problem was, the link directed taxpayers to a malicious site that could gathered important information, such as Social Security numbers and addresses, which could later be useful in hacking into bank accounts.
 When online, if you are directed to another website, MAKE SURE it is a secure one.

-Hackers tweak an older thievery technique: A phishing attack with a twist made the rounds in March, targeting users of eBay’s (EBAY), PayPal, Bank of America (BAC), Lloyds, and TSB customers.
+Hackers tweak an older thievery technique: A phishing attack with a twist made the rounds, targeting users of eBay’s (EBAY), PayPal, Bank of America (BAC), Lloyds, and TSB customers.
 The U.S. Computer Emergency Readiness Team (US-Cert) sounded the alarm that the malicious Web page is stored on a user’s computer, rather than directing them to a Web page loaded with the malicious software.
-(For tips on reducing the odds of becoming a victim of an online financial scam in 2012, see also: The Top 10 Looming Computer Security Threats of 2012.)

 False Advertising: The FBI announced in November the arrest of six Estonian nationals, who were charged with running a major Internet fraud ring that infected millions of computers worldwide with a virus.
 That virus provided the window that the alleged thieves needed to commandeer consumers’ computers and direct them to Web pages where advertisements were posted.
 Unbeknownst to the advertisers, they were paying the alleged thieves for website traffic that did not come willingly to the sites.
 The FBI claimed the Estonian nationals manipulated the multibillion-dollar Internet advertising industry to earn at least $14 million in illicit fees.